Facebook Advertising 101: The Complete Beginner Guide

 To do this, advertisers create campaigns with specific goals (which we call objectives) and ads within those campaigns to help them reach those objectives.

-For example, a business may create a Facebook ad campaign to increase website visits.
-They would then design various ads with images, videos, or other content targeted at a specific audience to direct as many users as possible to their website.
+For example, by creating a traffic Facebook ad, a business could drive an increase in website visits.
+They would begin by creating Facebook ads with images, videos, or other content targeted at a specific audience to direct as many users as possible to their website.

 The magic behind Facebook ads lies in their targeting capabilities.
 When setting up an ad, advertisers can choose to show their message based on a myriad of factors: